fusiongyro/lbac/tutor9.md

 You mustn't get  the  idea, though, that the incremental approach that  we've  been  using  in  all these tutorials  is  inherently bottom-up.
-In  this  installment  I'd  like to show you that the approach can work just as well when applied from the top down ... maybe better.
+In  this  installment  I'd  like to show you that the approach can work just as well when applied from the top down… maybe better.
 We'll consider languages such as C and Pascal, and see how complete compilers can be built starting from the top.